freeCodeCamp/freeCodeCamp/guide/english/software-engineering/design-patterns/singleton/index.md

 An important thing to note is that `static` properties and methods are lazy initialize by default meaning that it will not be instantiated until it is being called, therefore it provides some optimization.

+Also, Basic implementation of singleton is breakable by reflection, serialization and multithreading.
+So it needs extra care while implementing this pattern depending on the usecase.
+Here is [goodread](https://medium.com/exploring-code/how-to-make-the-perfect-singleton-de6b951dfdb0) about Singleton.

 ## More Information

 For more information, visit the following links: